cgiachalis/storr.tiledb/README.md

 A [storr](https://github.com/richfitz/storr) driver using [TileDB Embedded](https://github.com/TileDB-Inc/TileDB) storage engine.

-*What is storr?*
+***What is storr?***

-A key-value store with content addressable storage for R objects with optional in-memory caching layer.
+A key-value store with content-addressable storage for R objects with optional in-memory caching layer.

-The interface is provided by [storr](https://cloud.r-project.org/web/packages/storr/index.html) package and defines a set of common operations (set, get, del methods) across a range of different storage drivers (DBI, LMDB, Redis, RDS, environment).
+The interface is provided by [storr](https://cloud.r-project.org/web/packages/storr/index.html) package and defines a set of common operations (set, get, del methods) across a range of different storage drivers (DBI, LMDB, Redis, RDS local file, R's environment).
 The `storr` package is written by [Rich FitzJohn](https://github.com/richfitz).

-*What is storr.tiledb?*
+***What is storr.tiledb?***

-The `storr.tiledb` contributes a new storr compliant driver using TileDB Engine for backend.

-It defines a new storr R6 class that leverages the advantages of TileDB and provides new features such as adding notes and expiration time-stamps along with key-namespace pairs.
+`storr.tiledb` is an R package that extends the storr ecosystem by providing a TileDB-based driver with advanced features, as well as a new `storr`-like class that leverages the advantages of TileDB backend with new features i.e., optional adding notes and expiration time-stamps along with key-namespace pairs.

-> [!WARNING]
+> [!NOTE]
 > The package is in experimental status.
 Currently, the driver is complete and
 > fully functional in that it passes the auto test specification defined by storr
 > package.
 More testing is needed and additional features to be implemented before